 New Jersey authorities are limited as to the types of investments and types of financial institutions they may invest in.
 N.J.S.A.
 40A:5-15.1 provides a list of permissible investments that may be purchased by New Jersey authorities.
-These permissible investments generally include bonds or other obligations of the United States of America, government money market mutual funds, any obligation that a federal agency or a federal instrumentality has issued in accordance with an act of Congress, bonds or other obligations of the local unit or other obligations of the local unit or units within which the Authority is located, bonds or other obligations approved by the Division of Investment in the Department of Treasury for investment by authorities, local government investment pools, deposits with the State of New Jersey Cash Management Fund, and agreements for the purchase of fully collateralized securities with certain provisions.
+These permissible investments generally include bonds or other obligations of the United States of America or obligations guaranteed by the United States of America, government money market mutual funds, any obligation that a federal agency or a federal instrumentality has issued in accordance with an act of Congress, bonds or other obligations of the local unit or other obligations of the local unit or units within which the Authority is located, bonds or other obligations approved by the Division of Investment in the Department of Treasury for investment by authorities, local government investment pools, deposits with the State of New Jersey Cash Management Fund, and agreements for the purchase of fully collateralized securities with certain provisions.
 The Authority has no investment policy that would further limit its investment choices.

 Custodial Credit Risk - For an investment, custodial credit risk is the risk that, in the event of the failure of the counterparty, the Authority will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
 Investment securities are exposed to custodial credit risk if the securities are uninsured, are not registered in the name of the Authority, and are held by either the counterparty or the counterparty's trust department or agent but not in the Authority's name.
 Other than the rules and regulations promulgated by N.J.S.A.
 40A:5-15.1, the Authority has no investment policy to limit its exposure to custodial credit risk.
-All of the Authority's \$236,774.36 as of December 31, 2019 and \$417,498.39 as of December 31, 2018 investments in Certificates of Deposits are held in the name of the Authority and are covered by GUDPA.
+All of the Authority's \$426,139.97 as of December 31, 2020 and \$236,774.36 as of December 31, 2020 investments in Certificates of Deposits are held in the name of the Authority and are covered by GUDPA.